Ghent2026/rubin_tutorials/README.md

 Open any of the tutorials and run them

-6. Clone some other interesting repositories with tutorial examples
+6. Clone some other interesting repositories with tutorial examples, e.g.
    > cd data
    > git clone git@github.com:alercebroker/usecases.git alerce_usecases